oscarvargash/cirm_22/day_1/README.md

 If you `ls` your new file should appear there.
 We can print the contect of a file to the screen easily by typing:

 ```
-cat personal_log_1.txt
+cat log.txt
 ```

 `cat` is an useful program taht can be use to print the contents of any file to the screen.
 It can also be used to concatenate files.

 ***TIP:*** When typing file and folder names you can press the `tab` key to autocomplete a name, notice that the letters typed have to be long enough to match only a single item.
-In this case just by typing `cat per` and then pressing `tab` we should be able to obtain the complete command desired.
+In this case just by typing `cat log` and then pressing <kbd>tab</kbd> we should be able to obtain the complete command desired.

 > Change your flag to green if you are good to continue ![](img/green.jpeg)

-It turns out that we want `personal_log_1.txt` inside a folder called `personal_entries`.
+It turns out that we want `log.txt` inside a folder called `personal_entries`.
 First we need to create the directory by:

 > Change your flag to yellow ![](img/yellow.jpeg)

 ```
-mkdir personal_entries
+mkdir personal
 ```

 Now we need to move our text file inside the new folder, notice that the command works like this `mv path_origin path_destination`.

 ```
-mv personal_log_1.txt personal_entries/
+mv log.txt personal/
 ```

-Check the file was moved by listing the contents of `personal_entries` typing:
+Check the file was moved by listing the contents of `personal` typing:

 ```
-ls personal_entries
+ls personal
 ```

-`mv` can also be used to rename files, let's remane `personal_log_1.txt` with `personal_log_001.txt`
+`mv` can also be used to rename files, let's remane `log.txt` with `log_001.txt`

 ```
-cd personal_entries
+cd personal
-mv personal_log_1.txt personal_log_001.txt
+mv log.txt log_01.txt
 ```

-Finally we can make a copy of `personal_log_001.txt` to create a second file:
+Finally we can make a copy of `log_001.txt` to create a second file:

 ```
-cp personal_log_001.txt personal_log_002.r
+cp log_01.txt log_02.r
 ```

 we can check the contents of the copied file:

 ```
-cat personal_log_002.r
+cat log_02.r
 ```

 Notice that regarding the extension of the file `.txt` / `.r` cat prints the contents of the file to the screen.

 > Change your flag to green if you are good to continue ![](img/green.jpeg)

 # Day one, afternoon